 1. Public Access to Project Data: Colombia Spotlight

-USAID is making very gradual progress towards more direct ‘local’ funding as a share of its global portfolio.
-But in some countries, including Colombia, the local share is falling rather than rising.
+USAID made very gradual progress towards more direct ‘local’ funding as a share of its global portfolio.
+But in some countries, including Colombia, the local share fell rather than rising.

-This open government analysis assesses public data about U.S. government funding trends in Colombia.
-It reviews sectoral funding trends and which organizations are receiving project funding.
-Taking a user-centered approach to open government, it also focuses on information accessibility and legibility.
+This open government analysis assessed public data about U.S. government funding trends in Colombia.
+It reviewed sectoral funding trends and which organizations were receiving project funding.
+Taking a user-centered approach to open government, it also focused on information accessibility and legibility.

 Data and technical analysis